The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Sequence:

 * Do Shadow of Death before your combo weapon skill
-* < 6 seconds left on Arcane Circle CD
+* < six seconds left on Arcane Circle CD
 * Any Combo GCD >> Enshroud
 * Void Reaping
 * Shadow of Death >> Middle weave potion